Drop-In Available Patent Pending

 Install the Drop-In

 Pick the language you already use.
-The SDKs have identical shape: sign(), wrap(), verify().
-No re-architecture.
+Both SDKs work the same way: sign(), wrap(), verify().
+No rebuilding your architecture.
 No proxy.
-No data path change.
+No change to your data path.

 JS / TS @hivery/amplihive